soderlind/mexp-23/readme.txt

 License:           GPLv2 or later
 License URI:       http://www.gnu.org/licenses/gpl-2.0.html

-23 Video extension for the Media Explorer.
+23 Video extension for WordPress Media Explorer.

 == Description ==

-This plugin is an extension for [Media Explorer](https://github.com/Automattic/media-explorer/) plugin that adds 23 Video service.
+This plugin is an extension for WordPress [Media Explorer](https://github.com/Automattic/media-explorer/) plugin that adds 23 Video service.
 This extension allows user to search vidoes from 23 Video by text and tag.

 **Development of this plugin is done [on GitHub](https://github.com/gedex/mexp-picasa).
 Pull requests welcome.**

 === Requirements and prerequisites ===

-Install and activate the [Media Explorer](https://github.com/Automattic/media-explorer/) plugin.
+Install and activate the WordPress [Media Explorer](https://github.com/Automattic/media-explorer/) plugin.
 You can use the MEXP 23 settings page (`Settings->23 Video`) to disable the services included with Media Explorer.

 === Credits ===